German election: Far-right AfD outperforms competitors on social media | DW | 27.08.2021

 Analyzing the parties' posts across social media from June 12 to August 15, DW found that one of the lead candidates for the AfD, Alice Weidel, was by far the most successful politician online.

-While the AfD has only 32 000 members, the ruling CDU still has almost 430,000 with an average age is 59 CDU, the same as that of the conservatives' top candidate Armin Laschet, who hopes to succeed Merkel as chancellor.
+While the AfD has only 32,000 members, the ruling CDU still has almost 430,000 with an average age of 59, the same as that of the conservatives' top candidate Armin Laschet, who hopes to succeed Merkel as chancellor.

 In an interview with DW, Marcus Schmidt, the press officer for the AfD parliamentary group, admits that: "Without Facebook, I don't believe that the AfD could have become successful so quickly."

-While each political party runs several pages on the social networks, including those of the federal party, the state associations, regional groups.
+Each political party runs several pages on the social networks, including those of the federal party, the state associations and regional groups.
 Then there are also the personal accounts of individual politicians.

 Facebook remains the AfD's most important platform for engagement.
-84% of Weidel's user interactions on social media take place on that platform.
+A total of 84% of Weidel's user interactions on social media take place on that platform.

 It seems to have paid off that the AfD's social media team got support directly from Facebook during their initial training, as confirmed by an employee of the AfD parliamentary group in an interview with DW.